 This rulemaking is promulgated under the authority described in Subtitle VII, Part A, Sections 46101, “Complaint and Investigations” and 46104, “Evidence,” and Part B, Section 47122, “Administrative.”
 Under these sections, Congress provided for the FAA to prescribe regulations for practices, methods, and procedures to hear complaints concerning compliance by federally-assisted airports and carry out investigations and conduct proceedings in a way conducive to justice and the proper dispatch of business.
 This rulemaking is within the scope of that authority because it would amend rules necessary to investigate, hear, and provide rulings on matters related to federally-assisted airport conduct.

 The FAA is required by statute to adjudicate complaints on matters within the agency's authority (49 U.S.C.
 46014).
 Title 14 CFR part 16, Rules of Practice for Federally-Assisted Airport Enforcement Proceedings (Part 16), provides a process for investigating and adjudicating complaints against sponsors for violation of federal obligations.
-For this final rule, a sponsor is a recipient of federal assistance, usually an airport operator.
-This final rule improves the efficiency of Part 16 proceedings by providing an electronic filing alternative, opportunities for sponsors to seek early disposition of complaints in certain cases, and clarification of processes already described in the rule.
-It affects those parties involved in filing and responding to formal complaints.
-It also affects the FAA offices involved in investigating and adjudicating those complaints.
+For this NPRM, a sponsor is a recipient of federal assistance, usually an airport operator.
+This rulemaking would improve the efficiency of Part 16 proceedings by providing an electronic filing alternative, opportunities for sponsors to seek early disposition of complaints in certain cases, and clarification of processes already described in the rule.
+It would affect those parties involved in filing and responding to formal complaints.
+It would also affect the FAA offices involved in investigating and adjudicating those complaints.

-The FAA has determined that the agency, sponsors, aeronautical users, and other stakeholders in Part 16 proceedings will benefit from adding the following to the rule:
+The FAA believes the agency, sponsors, aeronautical users, and other stakeholders in Part 16 proceedings would benefit from adding the following to the rule:

 - Procedures for concluding the investigation by “summary judgment” or dismissal without an answer by the sponsor.